jamespharaoh/hq-mongodb-check-collection-size/README.md

 50% represents a collecion which takes up half the space and 0% represents a collection with no data in it.

-Any collections with a storage size less than `--efficiencty-size` will not be checked.
+Any collections with a storage size less than `--efficiency-size` will not be checked.